komaljit/pokedox/README.md

 The component structure of pokedox is as follow-

 * App- It is the top level component.
-It is prsent in the src/ folder
+It is present in the src/ folder

 * Container- This component has two states pokemonDetails, cardType.
 The cardType state decides which card will be rendered.
 This state is controlled by SearchBar through showPokeDoxCard method passed as props to SearchBar